KaitaiD/Kaggle_EDA/README.md

 ### 2019 Kaggle ML & DS Survey

 It is Kaggle's third annual Machine Learning and Data Science Survey ― and its second survey data challenge.
 A deep insight of the job selection (big company or small startup) is given based on the users survey.
+This work has been awarded Bronze medal in the competition.

 The link to the dataset used is: [2019 Kaggle ML and DS Survey](https://www.kaggle.com/kaggle/kaggle-survey-2019)